irenepisani/meta_ocl/README.md

 Here’s a quick overview of the files and directories:

 ```

+│
+├── data/                   # Dataset files (not included in repo, if private)
+├── src/                    # Source code
+│   ├── main.py             # Main script to run the project
+│   ├── utils.py            # Utility functions
+│   └── model/              # Model scripts
+├── notebooks/              # Jupyter notebooks for analysis
+├── tests/                  # Unit tests for the project
+├── results/                # Results from analysis or experiments
+├── README.md               # Project documentation (this file)
+└── requirements.txt        # List of dependencies

 meta-ocl/
 │
 ├── data/                   # Dataset files (not included in repo, if private)